What are my legal rights as a person with a disability?

 Please note: You can apply for a "Disability Card" regardless of your residence status, which means even if you are still in the asylum procedure or have a Tolerated Stay ("Duldung"), you can still obtain a "Disability Card".

+You can find counselling centres in your area on our local information page.
+Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
 All counselling centres also provide support to people with disabilities.
 For instance, you can go to a Migration counselling centre for Adults- or if you are under 27, seek advice from a Youth Migration Service (JMD) in your area.
 The staff in both organisations speak various languages.
-Refugees with disabilities can also find help at ProAsyl (in German and English) by calling 069-242 31472 or sending an email to email@example.com.

-You can also contact one of the five organisations and associations which offer support to people with disabilities in Germany - where you can find detailed information about everyday life, law, work, health insurance and various other matters related to people with disabilities (in German):
+Altrnatively, you can contact one of the five organisations and associations which offer support to people with disabilities in Germany - where you can find detailed information about everyday life, law, work, health insurance and various other matters related to people with disabilities (in German):

 - Federal Association for the Blind and Partially Sighted ("Deutscher Blinden – und Sehbehindertenverband", DBSV)